jnweiger/led-name-badge-ls32/README.md

         - `[x]` Add Python X.Y to PATH
     - Click the `Install Now ...` text message.

 Install needed the Python packages.
+On some systems (esp. those with Python 2 *and* 3 installed), you have to address Python 3 explicitly by using the command `pip3` instead of `pip`.

 - Run cmd.exe as Administrator, enter: